LedgerHQ/speculos/doc/usage.md

 #### Keyboard control

-- The keyboard left and right arrow keys are use instead of the Nano buttons.
+- The keyboard left and right arrow keys are used instead of the Nano buttons.
+  The down arrow can also be used as a more convenient shortcut.
 - The `Q` key exits the application.

 #### Display